 My plan was simple, or so I thought: Graduate, find a good job that pays six-figures, upgrade my living situation, find a girl, get married, and live happily ever after.

-I quickly discovered finding a good paying job was harder than I ever imagined.
+I quickly discovered finding a good-paying job was harder than I ever imagined.

 1 Degree, 0 Jobs

 I spent my entire summer sending out resumes, but I never heard back from any of those openings.
 Then the economy went into recession.
-Not only was it harder to find a job, it was almost impossible to find a job in finance.
+Not only was it harder to find a job, but it was also almost impossible to find a job in finance.

 I quickly became depressed, though I couldn’t admit it to myself.